EYFS Intent Statement:

 Children feel happy to come to school and enjoy their time in EYFS at Birches.
 They feel valued and respected and in return, they become respectful children who demonstrate the values and expectations of Birches First School, in school and in the wider world.

 Our curriculum meets the needs of our children making sure they make good progress, including our disadvantaged pupils and those with SEND.
 This is achieved through talking to children, looking at their work, observing their learning experiences and analysing data and progress in Reception and Nursery, groups and individuals.
 Every member of staff uses ongoing observational assessment to identify children’s starting points and plan experiences which ensure progress.
 We use this information on a weekly basis to plan learning experiences and next steps so that knowledge and skills are built cumulatively.
 During each assessment window, three times a year, teachers update the progress children have made onto Insight which allows us to assess the impact of teaching and evaluate whether it has been enough.
 Evidence of children’s learning including observations, work samples, photographs and contributions from parents are kept which children use to reflect on their progress through pupil voice.

 Our curriculum and its delivery ensure that children make excellent progress.
-Children in our early years, on average, arrive with much lower starting points (Covid impact).
-During their time in our EYFS, children make rapid progress so that we meet and exceed the national expectation for GLD at the end of the year (Above national 2014-2022).
+During their time in our EYFS, children make rapid progress so that we meet and exceed the national expectation for GLD at the end of the year (Above national 2014-2023).
 Pupils also make good progress toward their age-related expectations before transitioning into Year One and their futures.
 We believe our high standards are due to the enriched play-based exploration alongside the rigour of assessment and teaching the children have as they move through the early years – a rich diet of balanced learning experiences is undoubtedly the best way to develop happy, curious children.